France Prešeren: Reception and influence

 Today, Prešeren is still considered one of the leading poets of Slovene literature, acclaimed not only nationally or regionally, but also according to the standards of developed European literature.
 Prešeren was one of the greatest European Romanticists.
 His fervent, heartfelt lyrics, intensely emotional but never merely sentimental, have made him the chief representative of the Romantic school in Slovenia.

 Nevertheless, recognition came slowly after his death.
 It was not before 1866 that a real breakthrough in the reception of his role in Slovene culture took place.
 In that year, Josip Jurčič and Josip Stritar published a new edition of Prešeren's collection of poems.
 In the preface, Stritar published an essay which is still considered one of the most influential essays in Slovene history.
 In it, he showed the aesthetic value of Prešeren's work by placing him in the wider European context.
 From then on, his reputation as the greatest poet in Slovene was never endangered.

 Legacy

 Prešeren's legacy in Slovene culture is enormous.
 He is generally regarded as the national poet.
 In 1905, his monument was placed at the central square in Ljubljana, now called Prešeren Square.
 By the early 1920s, all his surviving work had been catalogued and numerous critical editions of his works had been published.
 Several scholars were already dealing exclusively with the analysis of his work and little was left unknown about his life.
+Slovene composer Breda Šček set his works to music.
 In 1945, the anniversary of his death, called Prešeren Day, was declared as the Slovene cultural holiday.
 In 1989, his Zdravljica was declared the national anthem of Slovenia, replacing the old Naprej, zastava slave.
 In 1992, his effigy was portrayed on the Slovene 1000 tolar banknote, and since 2007, his image is on the Slovene two-euro coin.
 The highest Slovene prize for artistic achievements, the Prešeren Award, is named after him.